PSESS2020/Vimsu_prototype/README.md

 After entering the conference, there should be a noticeable change in the color on the avatar username and the `Role` on the `Profile` should have changed to `Moderator`.

-### Moderator and orator privileges
+### Moderator and Orator Privileges
 Moderators have the following privileges during a conference:

 1. They have the right to use commands through the `RoomChat` and through the `LectureChat`.
-After you granted yourself moderator rights, you can see all commands by typing in `\help` in the respective `Chat`.
+After you granted yourself moderator rights, you can see all commands available to you by typing in `\help` in the respective `Chat`.

-2. They can join any lectures any time before the lecture ends, even if the maximum number of listeners is already exceeded.
+2. They can join any lecture at any time before the lecture ends, even if the maximum number of listeners has already been exceeded.

 3. They have the right to post messages in the `LectureChat` after it has opened, with or without the `QuestionToken`.

 Orators have the following privileges during their own lecture:

 1. They have the right to use commands through the `LectureChat`.
-As an orator, you can see all commands by typing in `\help` in the `LectureChat` of your own lecture.
+As an orator, you can see all commands avaialable to you by typing in `\help` in the `LectureChat` of your own lecture.

 2. They can join their own lecture any time before the lecture ends, even if the maximum number of listeners is already exceeded.